serifpersia/pianolux-esp32/README.md

     - Green Wire - Data Pin (default 18)

-If you use usb otg port on s2/s3 you might have esp power issue, to fix this bypass the usb otg port and do the diy usb micro b/c to Female A port short cable and connect wires directly to esp32's 5V,GND, 19 &  20 pins.
+If you use usb otg port on s2/s3 you might have esp power issue, to fix this bypass the usb otg port and do the diy usb micro b/c to Female A port short cable and connect wires directly to esp32's 5V, GND, 19 &  20 pins.

 ![image](https://github.com/serifpersia/pianoled-esp32/assets/62844718/cea8ebeb-09c5-46e9-a028-67c5447ad0f3)